efabless/caravel_mpw-one/openlane/README.rst

     set ::env(CLOCK_PORT) <Clock port name if it exists>
     set ::env(CLOCK_PERIOD) <Desired clock period>

-Then you can add them as you see fit to get the desired DRC/LVS clean outcome.
+Then you can add any other configurations as you see fit to get the desired DRC/LVS clean outcome.

-After that, run the following command:
+After that, run the following command from your ``<your_user_project_root>/openlane/``:

 .. code:: bash